Emotional Eating: Why It Happens and How to Manage It

 Don’t just work with any Registered Psychologist and Registered Dietitian, but find those that specialise in emotional eating and eating disorders.
 This is because training in eating disorders even though you may not have an eating disorder will allow you to work with someone that is most skilled in navigating the emotional aspects of eating.

-- dive into both the food, nutrition, body and weight management science to help you effectively learn what, when, how much and why to eat for good health.
+- dive into both the food, nutrition, body and the science of why we weigh what we weigh and how to achieve your personal best weight to help you effectively learn what, when, how much and why to eat for good health.

 - learn to decrease anxiety about hard to manage or fear food, dispel myths and eliminate confusion about trendy foods or dieting behaviour.

-- improve your relationship with ALL foods chosen for both health but also soulful foods chosen for taste, enjoyment, celebration and socialising.
+- improve your relationship with ALL foods chosen for both health but also soulful foods chosen for taste, enjoyment, celebration and social fun.

 - understand the many types of hunger and be able to work towards an intuitive eating relationship with food.